Zeriabo/messagingApp/README.md

 ## REST server
 Java remote debug port is at `localhost:5005`

-Logs can be read with `docker logs codingassignment`
+Logs can be read with `docker logs `

 ## MariaDB database
-Logs can be read with `docker logs codingassignment-db`
+Logs can be read with `docker logs messaging-db`